Halcion Addiction: Signs and Symptoms

 - Anxiety-based disorders

 When brain activity levels run too fast, conditions like the ones listed above can develop.
 Halcion’s ability to slow things down accounts for its ability to provide relief.
 Despite this drug’s therapeutic benefits, Halcion abuse and Halcion addiction risks exist because of its ability to alter chemical activities in the brain.
-For these reasons, Halcion is considered a controlled substance and holds a Schedule IV drug classification.
+For these reasons, Halcion is a controlled substance with a Schedule IV drug classification.

 Halcion Abuse Risks